 The automotive industry is the second-largest steel consumer after the real estate sector.
-In this part of our series on iron ore in 2016, we’ll look at recent trends in the Chinese automotive industry.
+In this part of the series, we’ll look at the recent trend in the Chinese automotive industry.

 Car sales rise

 On September 30, 2015, China announced a 50% cut in its sales tax on cars with engines smaller than 1.6 liters.
 This tax cut will be effective until the end of 2016.
-However, the expiration of the tax cut could lead to stalling growth in 2017 and beyond.
-Some analysts expect China to extend the tax cut into next year—if the tax cut is not extended, we could see some moderation in the country’s car sales.
+Its expiration could lead to stalling growth in 2017 and beyond.
+Some analysts expect China to extend the tax cut to the next year.
+If the tax cut is not extended, we could see some moderation in the country’s car sales.

 The SPDR S&P Global Natural Resources ETF (GNR) tracks the natural resources index.
 Rio Tinto forms 1.8% of its holdings.

 In the next part of our series, we’ll see whether credit-fueled property growth is sustainable in China.